-Can there by an complications or risks?
+Can there by any complications or risks?

-How do I prepare my child for the 24-hour pH and Impedance Monitoring?
+How do I prepare my child for the 24-hour pH and impedance monitoring?

 Your child cannot have anything to eat or drink for 4 hours prior to the investigation, although they may drink water up to 2 hours prior to the test.
-(If your child is diabetic, please call the department for advice).

 It is important that your child stops taking any of the following medications: